 Keiko Shimosato Carreiro, Actor/Director/Designer, was born in Cambridge Massachusettes.
 Keiko holds a BFA in Interdisciplinary Arts and an MA in Multimedia from the University of Iowa.
 She arrived in San Francisco with the Horse Drawn, Caravan Stage Company of Canada.
 She has been an actor, designer and director for the Mime Troupe since 1987.
-Keiko has also designed costumes for many other Bay Area Theater companies including, The San Francisco Circus School, Berkeley Rep, S.F.
+Keiko has designed costumes for many other Bay Area Theater companies including, Berkeley Rep, S.F.
 Shakespeare in the Parks, The Asian American Theater Company, African American Shakespeare Company, Crowded Fire and Custom Made Theater as well as the San Francisco Mime Troupe.
-She has directed City for Sale, and Gotta Getta Life for the Mime Troupe, and Cowboy versus Samurai for the Asian American Theater Company.
-In addtion to designing costumes for the Mime Troupe this summer she is also designing costumes for Crowded Fires' production of 410 GONE.
+She has directed City for Sale and Gotta Getta Life for the Mime Troupe, and Cowboy versus Samurai for the Asian American Theater Company.
+Though sad not to be acting on the Mime Troupe stage this summer, she is very happy to be taking on the challenge of designing the set.